StockSharp/doc/en/topics/SparseDepth.md

 ## Order book modifications

-1. The creating of sparse order book from the normal one is carried out through the [Overload:StockSharp.Algo.TraderHelper.Sparse](xref:Overload:StockSharp.Algo.TraderHelper.Sparse) method:
+1. The creating of sparse order book from the normal one is carried out through the [TraderHelper.Sparse](xref:StockSharp.Algo.TraderHelper.Sparse(StockSharp.BusinessEntities.MarketDepth,StockSharp.Messages.Unit)) method:

    ```cs
    MarketDepth depth = ....;